tesa1/ChIP_Zwart_public/README.md

 ## 5. Pipeline info <a name="info"></a>
 ### 5.1.
 Package history and releases <a name="history"></a>
-A list of all releases and respective description of changes applied could be found [here](https://github.com/sebastian-gregoricchio/ChIP_Zwart/blob/main/NEWS.md).
+A list of all releases and respective description of changes applied could be found [here](https://github.com/tesa1/ChIP_Zwart_public/blob/main/NEWS.md).

 ### 5.2.
 Contact <a name="contact"></a>
-For any suggestion, bug fixing, commentary please report it in the [issues](https://github.com/sebastian-gregoricchio/ChIP_Zwart/issues)/[request](https://github.com/sebastian-gregoricchio/ChIP_Zwart/pulls) tab of this repository.
+For any suggestion, bug fixing, commentary please report it in the [issues](https://github.com/tesa1/ChIP_Zwart_public/issues)

 ### 5.3.
 License <a name="license"></a>
-This repository is under a [GNU General Public License (version 3)](https://github.com/sebastian-gregoricchio/ChIP_Zwart/blob/main/LICENSE.md/LICENSE.md).
+This repository is under a [GNU General Public License (version 3)](https://github.com/tesa1/ChIP_Zwart_public/blob/main/LICENSE.md/LICENSE.md).

 <br/>

 ### 5.4.
 Contributors <a name="contributors"></a>
 ![contributors](https://contrib.rocks/image?repo=sebastian-gregoricchio/chip_zwart)